vitorbiten/maintenance-app/README.md

 ## 🧪 Tests and coverage

-For running the test suite, use the command:
+To run the test suite, use the command:

 ```shell
 make test
 ```

-You can request a coverage report by running the command:
+You can request a coverage report with:

 ```shell
 make coverage